N7ghtm4r3/Equinox/documd/EquinoxEnvironment.md

 @Service
 @Repository
-@Primary // this is REQUIRED to use correctly this repository instead the EquinoxUsersRepository public interface CustomUsersRepository extends EquinoxUsersRepository {
+@Primary // this is REQUIRED to use correctly this repository instead the EquinoxUsersRepository public interface CustomUsersRepository extends EquinoxUsersRepository<CustomUser> {

     @Modifying(clearAutomatically = true)
     @Transactional